BrunoSlaus/Python_Topcat_Catalogue_Match/README.md

 # Python_Topcat_Catalogue_Match
 A python code for matching catalogues via Topcat.

-This project contains the codes needed to match two catalogues via the Topcat -stilts and produce the graphs detailing the match.
+This repository contains the codes needed to match two catalogues via the Topcat -stilts and produce the graphs detailing the match.
 The graphs will show both the integrated and non-integrated increase in the number of corresponding matches.